dotnet/docs/docs/azure/sdk/unit-testing-mocking.md

 Unit testing is an important development process that can improve code quality and prevent regressions or bugs in your app.
 However, unit testing presents challenges when the code you are testing communicates with an Azure service over a network.
 Tests that run against live services can experience issues such as latency that slows down test execution, dependencies on code outside of the isolated test, and issues with managing service state and costs every time the test is run.
 Instead of testing against live Azure services, replace the service clients with mocked or in-memory implementations.
 This practice helps developers focus on testing their application logic, independent from the network and service.

 In this article, you'll learn how to write unit tests for the Azure SDK that isolate your dependencies to make your tests more reliable.
-You'll learn how to replace key components with in-memory test implementations to create fast and reliable unit tests.
-Finally, we’ll provide some design tips to help you design your own classes to better support unit testing.
+You'll also learn how to replace key components with in-memory test implementations to create fast and reliable unit tests, and see how to design your own classes to better support unit testing.

 ## Understand service clients